TeamShadow/Tutorials/tutorials/source/exceptions.rst

 Upon examining these 3 different ``Exception`` classes, there are a few key things to take away.
 For one, instead of the keyword ``class``, they are all created with the following syntax: ``exception ClassName``.

-In addition, each has a single constructor that calls the parent class’ constructor via ``super()``.
+In addition, each has a single constructor that calls the parent class' constructor via ``super()``.
 As for all exceptions, the parent class is called ``Exception``. ``Exception`` has 2 constructors, one that takes no parameters (creating an exception without a message) and one that takes a ``String`` representing an explanation for the exception.
 In all 3 examples, we have invoked the parent constructor that takes in a ``String``.
 These ``String`` values are the messages displayed when the specific exception is thrown.
 For instance, if in a driver class we stated, ``throw MeasuringMistakeException:create();``, the console output would have been ``except@MeasuringMistakeException: Brush up on your fractions!
 You measured wrong!``

 Now that we have established **how** to create our own exceptions, it is time to move on to **catching exceptions**.